b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-It is `false` since float numbers cannot be represented exactly in binary (see
+It is `false` since float numbers cannot be represented exactly in binary (for
-[this StackOverflow's
+techinical details see [this StackOverflow's
 thread](https://stackoverflow.com/questions/8604196/why-0-1-3-0-3)).
 This is how
 my computer sees `0.1 * 3`